ENCOMS/OSSU-CS/intro-CS/introduction-to-programming/CS50P-Introduction-To-Programming-With-Python/pytest_mini_introduction/pytest-refresh.md

 case it say it passed 1, since is one function with two assert.
 If both assert are true it will be passed.

+## Assert an Error

-We can assert many things, in this we can assert if  the function raise an error:
+We can assert many things, in this we can assert if the function raise an error.
+In pytest there is a method called raises that can do that.

-example 3 - raising an error
+Example 3 - asserting an Error

 ```python